On Feldman-Katok metric and entropy formulae: entropy formulas for Feldman-Katok metric

 The last inequality holds because $x\in A_k.$ Hence we have

 Now we get that for any $\ep>0,$ there is some subset $E$ of $X_0$ with $\mu(E)>\mu(X_0)-\ep$ such that Hence

 Similarly we can prove

+Combining the fact that $d_{FK_n}\leq d_n$, we have \end{proof} \begin{rem} \begin{enumerate} \item It is fair to mention that the proof of Theorem \ref{thm:Brin-Katok} follows the original spirit of Brin-Katok formulas \cite{bk}, nonetheless, there are more parameters appearing in the Feldman-Katok metric case and some finer estimates and techniques need to be developed.

-Combining the fact that $d_{FK_n}\leq d_n$, we have \end{proof} \begin{rem} The advantage to use $d_{FK_n}$ is that it allows time delay by ignoring the synchronization of points in orbits with only order preserving required.
-By the definition of $d_{FK_n}$, we know that $d_{FK_n}(x, Tx)\leq \frac{1}{n}$.
-Hence and Then we can deduce directly (doesn't rely on the continuity of $T$) that the rightside of the formula in Theorem \ref{thm3.9} is $T$-invariant. \end{rem}
+\item By the definition of $d_{FK_n}$, we know that $d_{FK_n}(x, Tx)\leq \frac{1}{n}$.
+Hence and Then we can deduce directly (does not rely on the continuity of $T$) that the rightside of the formula in Theorem \ref{thm:Brin-Katok} is $T$-invariant. \end{enumerate} \end{rem}

 We similarly introduce the measure-theoretic version of $sp_{FK}(n,\ep)$ as follows. \begin{de} Let $(X,T)$ be a TDS, $n\in\N,\ \ep>0$ and $\mu\in M(X,T)$.
 Denote

 We often use $sp_{FK}(\mu,n,\ep)$ for simplicity when the metric $d$ is clear from the context. \end{de} Now we give Katok's formula for Feldman-Katok metric.
 Here we follow the idea of \cite[Theorem 2.4]{adv} with suitable modifications.